Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 8:30 am – 9:30 am – Notre Dame Cathedral and Sainte Chapelle

-Sainte Chapelle opens at 9:00 a.m. each day, but you’ll want to buy your tickets in advance if you want to see the beautiful church and its incredible stained glass windows.
+Sainte Chapelle opens at 9:00 a.m. each day, but you’ll want to buy your tickets in advance if you want to see the beautiful church and its incredible stained-glass windows.

 10:00 am – 11:30 am – Louvre or Pompidou Centre

 After touring Sainte Chapelle, head to the world-renowned Louvre Museum or cross over the Seine River to the Pompidou Centre, which houses the Musée National d’Art Moderne, the largest modern art museum in Europe.
+You will only have time for one of them if you are only spending one day in Paris.

 If you opt for Pompidou Centre rather than the Louvre, be ready to be impressed with the weird architecture of this cool art museum.